-Holiday stress is quite common this time of year, but when you add visiting someone in a hospital or care facility on a frequent basis, it’s easy to understand how overwhelmed caregivers can get during the holiday season.
+Preparing for the holidays can be stressful, and when you add visiting someone in a hospital or care facility on a frequent basis, it’s easy to understand how overwhelmed caregivers can get around this time.

 Your network of family, friends, neighbours, and coworkers is made up of talented people who want to help you.
 We all need and appreciate such a network to provide care for caregivers, so just ask!

-Read our Elizz article Share the care – follow these 7 caregiving rules to learn how you can preserve your own well-being as you care for another person during the holidays.
+Read “7 Caregiving Rules for Preserving your own Well-Being” to learn how you can preserve your own well-being as you care for another person during the holidays.